gerolab/gerolab-android-sdk/manual/gero-lab-android-sdk-manual.md

 ```

 * You can receive steps/calories/distance history from database via StepsProvider.
  * Steps are calculated via internal algorithm.
-You can improve walking probability detection by using Google Play activity recognition service.
-Use void setStepDetectionMode(int mode) method in AIDL interface to set mode.
  * To query database - use cursor loader or more complex rawQuery.
+ * There are 2 accelerometer mode: "constant" and "walking only".
+You can use "walking only" mode to save phone battery power.
+In "walking only" mode sleep detection is not working.
+ * In "walking only" mode you can additionally limit the maximum recording time per day to save more phone power.

 ```java
     @Override